-This Large Chocolate Chip Cookies recipe is my take on Sherry Yard's chocolate chip cookie recipe from her book, Desserts by the Yard.
+Creatively named Large Chocolate Chip Cookies is is my take on Sherry Yard's chocolate chip cookie recipe from her book, Desserts by the Yard.
 The book starts with desserts from Sherry Yard’s life as a girl growing up in Brooklyn, then moves on with more recipes from her life as a young pastry student and chef to her current status as the pastry queen of Beverly Hills.
-I probably could have chose a more interesting recipe from the book, but alas I went with my usual favorite — chocolate chip.
+I probably could have chosen a more interesting recipe from the book, but alas I went with my usual favorite -- chocolate chip.
 Yard's recipe did not disappoint!

 Large Chocolate Chip Cookies

-Cut the stick of butter into tablespoon size chunks.
+- Cut the stick of butter into tablespoon size chunks.
 Microwave it for 10 seconds.
 It should not be soft, but it will yield a little bit easier than if it were stone cold.
-If you are using a stand mixer, you could probably skip that step and just let the paddle attachment attack the cut up butter.
+If you are using a stand mixer, you can skip that step and just let the paddle attachment attack the cut up butter.

-In a mixing bowl or bowl of stand mixer, combine semi-cold butter and both sugars.
-With paddle attachment OR high speed of a good hand held mixer, beat butter and sugar until butter starts to soften from friction of sugar and beaters.
+- In a mixing bowl or bowl of stand mixer, combine butter and both sugars.
+With paddle attachment, beat butter and sugar until butter starts to soften from friction of sugar and beaters.
 It won’t look smooth and creamy, but sugar will adhere to butter it will look lumpy and grainy.
 Beat in vanilla and beat until batter is slightly smoother, but still kind of rough.
 Add egg and beat until egg is incorporated (about 30 seconds).

 - By hand or using lowest speed of mixer, stir in flour mixture.
 When flour is incorporated, stir in the chocolate chips – this recipe has a high proportion of chocolate chips.